-Cozy cottage for 2 in a woodland setting with the lake just steps away.
+Cozy cottage for 2 in a woodland setting with the lake a short walk down an old stone stairway.
+There is a deck by the water.
 Small cottage with cozy fireplace, small kitchen area, and the comfy double bed makes this a restful and pleasant place somewhere in time.
 You can bike on the dirt roads, hike through the woods and forage for wild blackberries, blueberries and spring morels.
 Swim and kayak in this small lake but make your way through the channel for access to bigger lakes.
 Fish off the dock, sunbathe on the floating dock, or just float for a relaxing afternoon.
 Star gaze to your heart's content with no city lights to obstruct your view of the heavens.
 Traverse City is just 10 miles away.
 This location is the best of both country lake living and the many events and shopping of Traverse City.
 Bonus: Lake Michigan and Sleeping Bear Dunes are 40 minutes away.
 In the winter, if snow is something you enjoy, we are very near a portion of the VASA trail and Lake Muncie XC ski trails.
 Crystal Mountain is 45 minutes away.

 After raising a family and working in Ann Arbor Michigan for many many years, it became time to relax and enjoy northern Michigan, where my heart has always been.
 I moved to Arbutus Lake in 1992 but just began renting the guest house, now called Bays Inn, in 2014, We've enjoyed many summers with family here and now its time to share with others.
 If you're interested in history, I wrote a little book about Arbutus Lake called A Century of Summers.
 Ask for a copy.

 Why Susan Bays chose Traverse City